rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Possibly not.
 There's almost nothing in the spec to support dynamic modules.
 The combination of the work on Caridy's part combined with the feedback from Adam, we've come up with a much simpler answer.
 And I'd like to take the learning and apply it to the next rounds in May.
 I don't want to discuss whether or not this is stage-2 because I know what the next steps are and they fold into what the API for dynamic module creation is.
 Sorry Caridy, I just said that without asking your opinion...
 What do you think?

-CP: it is true that if we go that route it will be simpler.
+CP: It is true that if we go that route it will be simpler.
 No changes in the spec are needed.

 DH: I'm excited, I think this is a good place to wrap things up unless anyone has feedback or questions.